14-Day Food Itinerary for New Zealand

 - Sudima Hotel Lake Rotorua

-Check out the 10 Best Accommodation in Rotorua for Foodies for more information on our top picks.
+Check out the 15 Best Hotels in Rotorua for more information on our top picks.

 Day 4 – Explore Rotorua

-If you haven’t tried Maori food yet, head to Whakawerawera Living Maori Village to see how they cook food using the village’s geothermal vents (more info on Viator or Tripadvisor).
-Otherwise, you might be interested in diving into New Zealand’s farming industry at Agrodome (more info on Viator and Tripadvisor).
-Check out more experiences listed below, as well as dining recommendations in The Foodie Guide to Rotorua.
+If you haven’t tried Maori food yet, head to Whakawerawera Living Maori Village to see how they cook food using the village’s geothermal vents.
+Otherwise, you might be interested in diving into New Zealand’s farming industry at Agrodome.
+Check out more experiences listed below, as well as dining recommendations in The Food Guide to Rotorua.

 Food Experiences in Rotorua

-- Try a Maori hangi (more info on Viator and Tripadvisor)
+- Try a Maori hangi at Te Pa Tu (more info on Viator and Klook) or Mitai Maori Village

 - Visit Rotorua’s local winery and craft beer pub

-- Save the date for the Rotorua Farmers’ Market and Rotorua Night Market
+- Save the date for the Kuirau Park Saturday Market and Rotorua Night Market

-- Join a blueberry orchard and winery tour (on Viator and Tripadvisor)
+- Join a blueberry orchard and winery tour.

-For elaboration on each activity, see the 8 Things to Do in Rotorua for Foodies.
+For elaboration on each activity, see the 9 Foodie Experiences in Rotorua.

 Day 5 – Rotorua to Napier

-Today, you head toward the North Island’s productive east coast, but not without stopping Taupo.
+Today, you head toward the North Island’s productive east coast, but not without stopping in Taupo.
 Taupo not only sits on New Zealand’s largest lake but it has a few of the country’s foodie hidden gems.
 Be sure to pop into the Huka Honey Hive to try an array of bush honey, honey meads and, of course, New Zealand’s famous manuka honey.
 Fish for your own dinner on Lake Taupo, which is the only way you can get rainbow trout to try commercially in New Zealand.
-Oh yeah, and there’s the Huka Prawn Park when you can fish for prawns to eat.

 Then, it’s onto New Zealand’s original wine region, Hawke’s Bay.
 It’s not just all about the wine though, as the region hosts one of the oldest farmers’ markets in New Zealand, while attractions surrounding manuka honey and chocolate are also on the menu.

-Speaking of the menu, take your pick of restaurants like the art deco-interiors of the Emporium Eatery & Bar, fresh seafood from Hunger Monger, and an eclectic mix of flavours at the Indonesian-Dutch fusion restaurant of Restaurant Indonesia.
-As you can probably guess by now, more information and recommendations can be found in our Foodie Guide to Napier.
+Speaking of the menu, take your pick of restaurants in Napier like fresh seafood from Hunger Monger and an eclectic mix of flavours at the Indonesian-Dutch fusion restaurant of Restaurant Indonesia.
+As you can probably guess by now, more information and recommendations can be found in our Food Guide to Napier.

 Day 6 – Explore Napier

 Let’s waste no time diving into the winery experiences of Hawke’s Bay.
-Tours like Prinsy’s Tours (more info on Viator and Tripadvisor), Vines and Views Tours (on Viator and Tripadvisor) and many others will handle the driving and the cellar door tasting fees while you handle all the tastings.
+Tours like Prinsy’s Tours, Vines and Views Tours and many others will handle the driving and the cellar door tasting fees while you handle all the tastings.

 If you’re lucky enough to be around on a weekend, don’t miss the Napier Urban Farmers’ Market or the Hawke’s Bay Farmers’ Market.
 Otherwise, delve into the world of honey-making at the Arataki Honey Visitor Centre or join a chocolate factory tour at Silky Oaks Chocolates.